openvm-org/openvm/docs/repo/layout.md

 - [`openvm-circuit`](../../crates/vm): The VM circuit framework.
 It includes the struct and trait definitions used throughout the architecture, as well as the system chips.
 - [`openvm-circuit-derive`](../../crates/vm/derive): Procedural macros to derive traits in the VM circuit framework.
-- [`openvm-instructions`](../../crates/toolchain/instructions): OpenVm instruction struct and trait definitions.
+- [`openvm-instructions`](../../crates/toolchain/instructions): OpenVM instruction struct and trait definitions.
-- [`openvm-instructions-derive`](../../crates/toolchain/instructions/derive): Procedural macros to derive traits for OpenVm instructions.
+- [`openvm-instructions-derive`](../../crates/toolchain/instructions/derive): Procedural macros to derive traits for OpenVM instructions.

 ### Circuit Foundations